othermedia/js-handbook/quick-install.md

     sudo gem update --system

 This updates your RubyGems install to the latest version.
-This is required for the `gemcutter` gem.
 If your copy of RubyGems came with your operating system or was installed via your OS package manager then it's likely to be quite out of date.

-    sudo gem install gemcutter

-This command installs the `gemcutter` gem.
-[Gemcutter][gemcutter] is the Ruby community's new place to host gems.
-It's taking over from [Rubyforge][rubyforge] as the default RubyGem source.
-The `gemcutter` gem provides a simple command to change your primary RubyGems to Gemcutter, as well as tools to publish new gems to Gemcutter (you probably won't need these, but you never know).

-    sudo gem tumble

-This changes your primary RubyGem source to `http://gemcutter.org`.
-If you run it again it will remove Gemcutter from your gem sources, so don't.

     sudo gem install jake helium thin

-This is the command we've been building up to--the point of the whole process.
-It installs [Jake][jake], [Helium][helium] and [Thin][thin].
+This command installs [Jake][jake], [Helium][helium] and [Thin][thin].

 **Jake** is a JavaScript build tool; it's our equivalent of [Make][make] or [Rake][rake].
 Generally all you need to do is write a `jake.yml` file in the